mElhadki/GVol-Part2/README.md

 ```
  4th Step: Open a browser and go to URL "http://localhost/phpmyadmin/"
  5th Step: Then, click on the databases tab
- 6th Step: Create a database naming “gvol” and then click on the import tab
+ 6th Step: Create a database naming "gvol" and then click on the import tab
- 7th Step: Click on browse file and select “GVOL.sql” file which is inside the folder
+ 7th Step: Click on browse file and select "gvol.sql file which is inside the folder
  8th Step: Click on go.
 ```
 After Creating Database,